Exeedme/docs/docs/nft-marketplace/how-to-buy-a-soldier.md

 ## Step 5) Converting your Ethereum to $XED

-You're almost ready to purchase your packs, but to do so, you need to acquire them with the token $XED, whichc fuels our marketplace.
+You're almost ready to purchase your packs, but to do so, you need to acquire them with the token $XED, which fuels our marketplace.
 To do that, you can navigate to Quickswap, a Polygon Decentralized Exchange, which allows to swap almost every token on the Polygon chain.

   - Navigate to the [Quickswap Exchange](https://quickswap.exchange/#/swap)
-  - Make sure your connected to the Polygon Network by opening your MetaMask and checking for Polygon Mainnet on the top corner;
+  - Make sure you're connected to the Polygon Network by opening your MetaMask and checking for Polygon Mainnet on the top corner;
   - Input the tokens to swap with: the token you want to swap with and select $XED on the swapping end;
   - You will now need two connected steps to make the swap: "Approve" the contract (this is only needed once) and then "Swap" the assets;